How to Write a Powerful College Application Essay

 Each school has its own application process.
 Over 800 colleges and universities accept a general application system called the Common App.
 The Common App helps administer the materials and keep track of your progress, but each school’s specific requirements are different.

-Typically the essay portion is broken down into a few short supplemental essays addressing particular questions and then one longer personal statement.
-Check out this Supplemental College Essay Guide for examples of supplemental essay prompts.
-The personal statement is generally the same across all applications, and the prompts are available to view here.
+Typically the essay portion is broken down into a few short supplemental essays addressing specific questions, and then one longer personal statement.
+For examples of supplemental essay prompts, check out this Supplemental College Essay Guide.
+The personal statement is generally the same across all applications and the prompts are available to view here.

-Each college essay will generally answer the same types of prompts, grouped into three categories—the “You” prompts, the “Why Us” prompts, and the “Creative” prompts.
+Each college essay will generally answer the same types of prompts.
+The prompts are grouped into three categories, the “You” prompts, the “Why Us” prompts, and the “Creative” prompts.
 Check out the table below to learn more about each category:

 TypePrompt ExamplesConsiderations